-Salmon Arm Folk Music Society will present the 29th Annual ROOTSandBLUES festival: "An Altered State Festival Part 2", exclusively online!!
+Salmon Arm Folk Music Society will present the 30th Annual ROOTSandBLUES festival August 18 -21, 2022

 Crafts, Artisans and Food Vendors are an important part of the ROOTSandBLUES Festival experience.
 The Salmon Arm Folk Music Society’s ROOTSandBLUES Festival is the largest multi-cultural music festival in the Interior of British Columbia.
-Last year, the festival drew over 27500 attendees over three days.
+In 2019, the festival drew over 27500 attendees over four days.
 During the Festival, we support other non-profit and fundraising groups by offering booths at the Festival at no charge.
 The application process for selection is open and democratic.
 Your booth name will be in the official festival program.

 Submit your applications to email@example.com and we will get back to you by March 31st to notify you of your status.

 - All food vendor booths must meet the standards under the BC Health Temporary Food Service Regulation and must display a valid BC Temporary Food Concession Permit.
 All vendor information will be shared with the Interior Health Department and the Health Inspector may contact you in advance.
 Contact Dilivar Rana via email firstname.lastname@example.org

 - Concessions must conform to BC electrical and building codes including a valid BC electrical inspection sticker or an inspection certificate posted on the premises.
 All vendors must also comply with BC Fire code required – CAN/ULC 1254 Standard.
 Any vendor failing to comply with the above requirements will not be hooked up and will not receive a refund.

 - Food vendors are also required to carry and supply a copy of $2 million liability insurance.